Best Christmas markets in Germany

 “I like the communication with the other sellers,” his girlfriend Anna-Lema piped in.
 “It’s fun!”

-One of the newer markets in Berlin, it hosts cozy indoor eating areas sheltered by glass walls, horse drawn carriage rides and exhibits you can visit within the palace.
+One of the newer markets in Berlin, it hosts cosy indoor eating areas sheltered by glass walls, horse-drawn carriage rides and exhibits you can visit within the palace.

 Platz vor dem Schloss, Charlottenburg

-Berlin’s biggest market.
-A Christmas rock concert plays on Fridays at 18:00.
+It's Berlin’s biggest market.
+A Christmas rock concert plays on Fridays at 6pm.
 Live animals are set up in a crib on Reformationsplatz and the arts and crafts section hosts an area where you can make your own crafts.

 In addition to the stalls at this market, it is surrounded by many other shops that will help you check off everything on your Christmas list.
 It also hosts a large public ice skating rink.

-Boasted to be Europe's largest mobile toboggan run.
+Boasted to have Europe's largest mobile toboggan run.
 This is one of the features of the Potsdamer Platz Christmas market, nicknamed Winter World.

 Featuring traditional Bavarian wood carvings and glass crystals.
 Free concerts begin at 17.30 every evening on Munich’s town hall balcony.